aliaden30/azure-100-day-challenge/Day02-Azure-Resource-Inventory/README.md

-Day 2 — Azure Resource Inventory
+📘 Day 2 — Azure Resource Inventory
-What I Did
+🔍 Overview
-Automated an Azure Resource Inventory using PowerShell + Azure Resource Graph to list all resources across the subscription.
+Collected a full Azure Resource Inventory using PowerShell and Azure Resource Graph.

-This is a real cloud engineering task used for:
+This is a real‑world task used in:

 Governance

-Security reviews
+Security audits

 Cost optimisation

-Environment audits
+Environment reviews

 🛠 Tools Used
 Azure Cloud Shell (PowerShell)